-The plentiful hours at home during this most unusual COVID-19 spring season (outside of those when I’m working from home, a luxury compared to many, for which I’m grateful) have lured me back to paying attention to and doing things that had long been shuffled to the bottom of the deck.
+The plentiful hours at home these past years during the pandemic (outside of those when I’m working from home, a luxury compared to many, for which I’m grateful) have lured me back to paying attention to and doing things that had long been shuffled to the bottom of the deck.

 Inspired by my neighbors, I started clearing walking trails in my woods.

 This website is completely revamped and ripe with the stuff of life that I enjoy most.